cschledt/cschledt.github.io/thedragon.md

 You can see more info about The Dragon [here](https://www.tailofthedragon.com).

-An overlook on Fighting Gap Creek Road on my way to enter Smokey Mountain National Park.
+An overlook on Fighting Gap Creek Road on my way to enter Great Smoky Mountains National Park.

 ![Dragons Tail](https://github.com/cschledt/cschledt.github.io/blob/images/dragon1.jpg?raw=true)